crittermike/personal-blog/src/pages/ramblings/coding-skill-vs-employee-skill.md

   - development
 ---

-"At the extremely basic level, there are basically two good qualities that each programmer should strive for: programming skill and employee skill.
+At the extremely basic level, there are basically two good qualities that each programmer should strive for: programming skill and employee skill.

 _Programming skill_ is basically the ability to write good, solid, performant, maintainable, and all-the-other-desireable-code-adjectives code.
 This is what coders tend to spend their time harping on and debating about and reading about.